josmaf/bx-tensorflow-demo/doc/tutorial.md

 2. entrypoint.py : script to act as a 'bridge' between BatchX and the 'trainer.py' script in charge of training the model

-It will read input parameters and pass them to training module.
+It will read input parameters and pass them to the training module.

 ```
 import json